martinpihrt/OSPy/README.md

 An improved Python port of the Arduino based OpenSprinkler firmware.

 Because the web interface is based on the original firmware, the basics described in the [user manual](http://rayshobby.net/opensprinkler/svc-use/svc-web) are still applicable.
+This is my fork from Rimco/OSPy (https://github.com/Rimco/OSPy) with My modifications.

 ## Installation